mcaliman/mcaliman.github.io/_posts/en/R/2016-01-15-r-lang-flow-control.md

 ---
 layout: post
 title: "The control structures of R"
 excerpt: "Managing the program execution flow with R"
 category: R
 date: 2016-01-15
+comments: true
-comments: false
+share: false
 modified: 2024-07-11
 published: true
 tags: [r, data-analysis, en, code]
+permalink: /r/r-lang-flow-control/
 ---

 Control structures in R allow the flow of program execution to be controlled according to runtime conditions in a manner not unlike any other imperative language (such as C, Java, Python).
 Let's take a quick look at the reserved words dedicated to control structures: